Abstract:

 Goniastrea minuta and

-δ13C characteristics of alcohol biomarkers (n-alkanols and steroid) between healthy and bleaching corals.
-The changes of organic matter sources and flux before and after coral bleaching were revealed, and the recovery mode and ability of coral bleaching were elucidated.
+δ13C composition and its abundance characteristics of alcohol biomarkers (n-alkanols and steroid) between healthy and bleaching corals, revealed the variation process of organic matter sources and flux before and after coral bleaching, and elucidated the recovery mode and ability of leaching corals.
 The results showed that in healthy

 G. minuta and